 - Environmental Controls: Environmental Controls are implemented and monitored to help mitigate against the risk of service interruption caused by fires, floods and other forms of natural disasters.

 - Uptime: The site is continuously monitored for uptime, with immediate escalation to Spidergap staff for any downtime.
+Uptime has been over 99.9% for each of the last 3 years (up to 2017).

 - Third Party Scans: Weekly security scans are performed by Qualys.